Board Bulletins

 • Defined weight divisions of competition, in combination with strictly applied weigh-in regulations and professional grade and calibrated scales, determine precisely an athlete’s own weight, and therefore the maximum variance between themselves and other competitors within any bounded division.

-• Unlike non-weight mediated contact sports like rugby, data such as the maximum weight variance between taekwondo competitors in bounded divisions is known in advance to organisers, athletes and their coaches.
+• Unlike non-weight mediated contact sports like rugby, data including the maximum weight variance between taekwondo competitors in bounded divisions is known in advance to event organisers, athletes and their coaches.

-• In combat sports like boxing and taekwondo there also exist unbounded divisions (i.e., those divisions with all competitors below nmindivmax kg and above nmaxdivmin kg; for the Olympic taekwondo male weight divisions these are the -58 kg and +80 kg divisions; here, 2 of the 4 male weight divisions of competition are unbounded in their minimum and maximum permitted weight, respectively).
+• In combat sports like boxing and taekwondo there also exist unbounded divisions (i.e., those divisions with all competitors below nmindivmax kg and above nmaxdivmin kg and for the Olympic taekwondo male weight divisions these are the -58 kg and +80 kg divisions respectively.
+Therefore, 1 of the 4 male weight divisions is unbounded in its minimum permitted weight another 1 of the 4 unbounded in its maximum permitted weight.

-• It is feasible an athlete in an (unbounded) heavyweight division might face an opponent e.g., 30+ kg heavier than themselves.
-It is a vital responsibility of the athlete’s coach, in concert with their athlete, and for all weight divisions, to continually assess their athlete’s ability to perform in their division of competition.
+• It is a vital responsibility of a taekwondo athlete’s coach, in concert with their athlete, and for all weight divisions, to continually assess their athlete’s ability to perform in their division of competition.
+This is true for every weight division, but even greater attention should be paid to unbounded weight divisions, since an athlete in heavyweight division might, for example, feasibly face an opponent more than 30 kg heavier than themselves.

 • In any taekwondo competition, coaches are able to withdraw their athlete before, or at any point during a match.
 Such withdrawals are applied by coaches when they are aware/ become aware of a significant difference in skill level between their athlete and the opponent.
 If a skill difference is too high for their athlete to productively learn from the match and or protect themselves appropriately, it is the responsibility of the coach to withdraw the athlete.